input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 The configuration of the chain is stored in the file `pc-chain-config.json`.
 This file should be present and identical for every node participating in the network.

 Information about the resources used by each node is stored in the file `partner-chain-cli-resources-config.json`.
 This file should be present for every node participating in the chain, but its contents are specific to each node.

+### 5. Run the create-chain-spec wizard

+The wizard reads the file `pc-chain-config.json`.
+This file should be present and identical for every node participating in the chain.

+1. Start the wizard: `./partner-chains-node wizards create-chain-spec`

+The wizard displays the contents of `chain_parameters` and `initial_permissioned_candidates` from the `pc-chain-config.json` file.
+You can manually modify these values before running this wizard.

+The wizard creates the chain specification file `chain-spec.json` using these values.

+The wizard informs you of the full path to the `chain-spec.json` file.
+You can now distribute this file to block production committee candidates.

 ### 6. Run the partner chain node